gaelmoccand/Cpp_Weekly/README.md

 ### 4 Use for_each to raise level of abstraction
 * It does not show what is happening in the loop but call a function instead.
-* You could also use a lambda instead oft the function but it will then "break" the level of abstraction
+* You could also use a lambda instead of the function but it will then "break" the level of abstraction [2]
 ```cpp
     for_each(std::cbegin(players),std::cend(players),displayNationality);
 ```